Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: The Geometry of the PL-Inequality

 In many applications, this assumption turns out to be too restrictive.
 For example, strong convexity implies that the global minimum is unique.

-Several generalizations of $\mu$-strong convexity have been suggested in the literature, aiming at weakening the assumptions on the geometry of $f$, while maintaining fast convergence of first order methods to a minimum.
-Let us mention a few weaker assumptions that have been used for deriving convergence rates of the heavy ball ODE \eqref{eq:HBODE}.
-Recall, that we denote by $\mathcal M$ the set of global minimizers (which is assumed to be non-empty) and by $d(x,\mathcal M)$ the distance of $x \in \R^d$ to $\mathcal M$.
-Moreover, we define the projection of $x\in\R^d$ onto $\mathcal M$ by $\proj_{\mathcal M}(x) := \argmin_{y \in \mathcal M}d(x,y)$.
-Note that $\mathcal M$ is a closed set so that the set $\proj_{\mathcal M}(x)$ is non-empty.
+Several generalizations of $\mu$-strong convexity have been suggested in the literature, aiming at weakening the assumptions on the geometry of $f$, while maintaining fast convergence of first-order methods to a minimum.
+Let us mention a few weaker assumptions that have been used, e.g., to derive convergence rates of the heavy ball ODE \eqref{eq:HBODE}.
+We fix a level $\ell \in \R$ and define the set of local minima at this level as